bertabenet/IntroToScripting/README.md

 - Both `Start` and `Quit` buttons are floating in the Title scene
 - You can listen to background music in both the Title and the Game scenes
 - An "error" in the tutorial was fixed: when sheeps collided with the SheepDestroyer, the counter of collision was increased by 2 for only one single sheep.
 The problem was that both the Sheep and the SheepDestroyer colliders collided two times in a row.
-Therefore, to fix the problem, a variable to know if the Sheep and the SheepDestroyer are colliding at the moment was added.
+Therefore, to fix the problem, a variable to know if the Sheep and the SheepDestroyer are colliding at current time was added.